This article has links to products and services we love, which we may make commission from.

 The boat has seats in the shade and sun, and customers can move around the boat to find the best views of the pods of dolphins playing near the boat.

-The knowledgeable crew are always on hand to point out dolphins and answer any questions.
+The knowledgeable crew is always on hand to point out dolphins and answer any questions.

 Pirate Boat Tour